mend/renovate-ce-ee/docs/configure-postgres-db.md

 ```

 ### Helm Charts example

-An example of spinning up a PostgreSQL DB in Helm Charts is available in the [Helm chart example](https://github.com/mend/renovate-ce-ee/tree/main/helm-charts/mend-renovate-ee).
+An example of using PostgreSQL in Helm Charts is available in the [Helm chart example](https://github.com/mend/renovate-ce-ee/tree/main/helm-charts/mend-renovate-ee).